Should doctors recommend drinking alcohol to their patients to improve their health and long life?

 Should doctors recommend drinking alcohol to patients for their good health and long life?
 Has Dr. Peele convinced you?

 What is moderate drinking?
 The US government defines moderation for a woman as consuming no more than one drink per day.
 For men it is drinking no more than two drinks per day.
-A drink is a
+For women, it’s one drink per day.

 That tradition continues.
-For example, today almost one in give U.S. adults favors making alcohol consumption illegal.
+For example, today almost one in five U.S. adults favors making alcohol drinking illegal.
 That is, for everyone of any age.
 For any purpose.
 Or at any time.
+Not even Prohibition did that!

-- The risk of dying in any given year is 25 percent lower for those who consume moderate amounts of alcohol.
+- The risk of dying in any given year is 25 percent lower for those who drink in moderation.

 - Moderate drinking reduces the risk of stroke by about one-half.